rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-07-31-conference-raffle-winners.md

   <a href="http://wickedgoodruby.com/">           &hearts; Wicked Good Ruby</a>
 </p>

-You've sent us your [wish lists](https://twitter.com/search?q=rgsocconfs&src=typd).
+You sent us your [wish lists](https://twitter.com/search?q=rgsocconfs&src=typd).
-We made our brains fume by thinking about how implement it and and our conference raffle fairy has written some code.
-If you want to look in our cards you can find the logic behind all this [here](https://github.com/rails-girls-summer-of-code/rgsoc-teams/blob/master/lib/confs.rb) The gist of it: We made sure that everybody who applied had a good chance for a ticket and nobody came away empty-handed, and we've applied the rules announce on our [conferences page](http://railsgirlssummerofcode.org/conferences).
+We made our brains fume by thinking about how to implement the raffle and and our conference raffle fairy has written some code.
+If you want to look at our cards you can find the logic behind all this [here](https://github.com/rails-girls-summer-of-code/rgsoc-teams/blob/master/lib/confs.rb) The gist of it: We made sure that everybody who applied had a good chance of winning a ticket and that nobody came away empty-handed.
+We also applied the rules announced on our [conferences page](http://railsgirlssummerofcode.org/conferences).

 Now heeeeere you can watch how winners were picked.
 Make sure to watch it